Get a Controlled Substance Registration

 - Download the appropriate controlled substance registration application.

-Physician Form - for medical doctor, osteopathic doctor, dentist, optometrist, pharmacy, veterinarian, podiatrist
+- Medical doctor, osteopathic doctor, dentist, optometrist, pharmacy, veterinarian, podiatrist

-Non-practitioner Form - for manufacturer, distributor, analytical lab, researcher (including drug detection dog trainers), animal euthanasia provider, teaching institution
+- Non-practitioner ( manufacturer, distributor, analytical lab, researcher - including drug detection dog trainers, animal euthanasia provider, teaching institution

 Request an application by writing to

 Bob Coolidge, R.Ph.